UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :type: list of functions and/or methods

-      Callbacks should either accept one argument `(object)`, or three arguments `(object, point, normal)`.
-For simplicity, per colliding object only the first collision point is reported.
+      Callbacks should either accept one argument `(object)`, or four arguments `(object, point, normal, points)`.
+For simplicity, per colliding object the first collision point is reported in second and third argument.

       .. code-block:: python

         # Function form
+        def callback_four(object, point, normal, points):
+            print('Hit by %r with %i contacts points' % (object.name, len(points)))

         def callback_three(object, point, normal):
             print('Hit by %r at %s with normal %s' % (object.name, point, normal))